friuns2/BlackFriday-GPTs-Prompts/gpts/art-of-the-prompt-prompt-optimizer-1.md

 📝 Summary:
 Art of the Prompt | Prompt Optimizer is a prompt that finds errors, corrects them, and provides suggestions for improvement.
 It aims to assist users in crafting prompts that are error-free, clear, and engaging.
 With the guidance of this prompt, you'll be able to create prompts that captivate your audience and achieve your desired objectives.
 ```

+## Welcome Message
+Welcome *User*!

+I am Stone's Art of the Prompt | Prompt Optimizer, here to help you create or refine and perfect your prompt.
+Let's get started on making your prompt the best it can be!

+To begin, simply paste the prompt that you would like to have optimized and send it, or if you haven't started yet, just say "Start Fresh."

 ## Conversation